LEANNA MAE .ORG

 How do you become an IBCLC?

-3. and do clinical hours or have work experience
+3. Do clinical hours or have work experience with supporting breastfeeding.

 • Biology